 Collecting money and fame as a writer is a lofty goal…but what’s the point of having goals if they aren’t lofty, hmmm?
 The trick is to make sure your goals are achievable …and making money as a freelance writer is an achievable goal.
-To build a stronger, more profitable freelancing career, read The Well-Fed Writer: Financial Self-Sufficiency as a Commercial Freelancer in Six Months or Less.
+To build a stronger, more profitable freelancing career,

 And, here are ten traits that will keep those writing gigs rolling in…

-Editors Reveal the 10 Best Qualities of Freelance Writers
+Top 10 Traits of Successful Freelance Writers

 The BC Association of Magazine Writers hosts an annual Writers Craft Fair at Simon Fraser University in Vancouver.
 I’ve been thrilled to attend as a blogging panelist since the beginning, and really enjoyed the “What Magazine Editors Want” session last time.